metakgp/metakgp-wiki/RUNBOOK.md

 _Note:_ The `--go` flag indicates that the deployment will be completed.
 For a dry run, run the same command without that flag at the end.

+To get the `SLACK_NOTIFICATIONS_URL`, go to Manage Apps -> Custom Integrations -> Incoming Webhooks -> Choose to edit "Posts to #server as Deployment Notifications" -> copy Webhook URL.

 ### Deprecated

 **Note:** Manual operation for regular configuration updates is now deprecated.
 Please use the